lovepocky/BilibiliLivePopUpDanmuSender/README.md

 ## Description

 This Tampermonkey script allows users to create a pop-up window for sending chat messages in live streams on the website live.bilibili.com.
 It is especially useful when watching the stream in picture-in-picture mode.
+Added a feature to remove the floating mask panel.

 ## Usage